AIgineerAB/data_modeling_course/01_course_structure/README.md

 | exercises        | some exercises and glossary                        | exercise directory           |
 | readme           | lecture notes, links to videos and other resources | lecture directory            |

-there is also one lab and one exam, which is only available for the students that are enrolled in this course.
+there is also one lab/exam, which is only available for the students that are enrolled in this course.
 The lab is found in their learning management system (LMS).

 ## Study tips